custom-components/pyscript/docs/reference.rst

 where ``FUNCNAME`` is the name of the top-level Python function (e.g., the one called by a trigger or service), defined in the script file ``FILENAME.py``.
-See the `Global Context <#global-context>`__ section to see the logging path for other cases.
+See the `Global Context <#global-context>`__ section for the logging paths for other cases.

 That allows you to set the log level for each Python top-level function separately if necessary.
 That setting also applies to any other Python functions that the top-level Python function calls.